-Submit This is the name of the job or batch hat is to be submitted using the trigger.
+Submit This is the name of the job or batch that is to be submitted with the trigger.
 Important: This field can also be selected with a mouse click.
 Doing so opens the edit mask for the respective job.
 If you have added or modified any data and confirmed the confirmation query, all the modified data is lost.
-The other columns are explained in the next section.